ssadedin/bpipe/design/EC2_S3_TRANSFER_DESIGN.md

 5. **S3 staging cleanup in `cleanup()`**: Staging data is deleted from S3 after successful `transferFrom`, preventing accumulation of stale data.

+6. **Use `TransferManager` for uploads**: Rather than raw `putObject()` (which has a 5GB limit), we use the AWS SDK `TransferManager` which automatically handles multipart uploads for large files.
+This is essential since genomics files routinely exceed 5GB.
+   The `TransferManager` is created on demand and shut down after use without closing the underlying `s3client`.

 ## Configuration

 The feature is activated by setting `transferMode` to `'s3'` alongside the existing